bbcmicrobit/micropython/docs/accelerometer.rst

 .. note::

     Gestures are not updated in the background so there needs to be constant calls to some accelerometer method to do the gesture detection.
-Usually gestures can be detected using a loop with a small `sleep() <https://microbit-micropython.readthedocs.io/en/latest/microbit.html?highlight=sleep>`_ delay.
+Usually gestures can be detected using a loop with a small :func:`microbit.sleep` delay.

 Examples
 --------